 Obituary: Goodwin, Regina Lynn

-PARKERSBURG, W.Va.
-(WTAP) - Regina Lynn Goodwin, 52, passed away May 5, 2022 at the Willows Center in Parkersburg.
+Regina Lynn Goodwin, 52, passed away May 5, 2022, at the Willows Center in Parkersburg.

 Regina is survived by her husband, Dale Kendall; daughter, Barbara Renee Medford (Dakota) of WV; son, Richard Dallas Goodwin (Amanda) of Utah; sister, Renee Lyn Green (Charles Olminsky) of Akron, OH; brother, Jeffrey David Rothwell of AZ; and grandchildren, Braydon RL Paulus, Syrenity Ann-Lynn Medford and Michael Brian Rader, Jr. all of WV.

-A memorial service will be held 2 p.m.
-Sunday, May 15, 2022 at Lambert-Tatman Funeral Home, 400 Green St., Parkersburg with speaker, David Veach and Pastor Andrew officiating.
+A memorial service will be held at 2 p.m.
+Sunday, May 15, 2022, at Lambert-Tatman Funeral Home, 400 Green St., Parkersburg with speaker, David Veach, and Pastor Andrew officiating.
 Visitation will be 1 p.m. to 2 p.m.
 Sunday at the funeral home.

 Regina was a body donor through West Virginia University Human Gift Registry.